csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 char[] chars2 = {'?', 'E', 'U', 'a', 'j', 'X', 'L', 'G', '@', 'L', 'l', 'C', 'w', 'J', 'U' };
 ```

-Next, write statements that answer the these two questions:
+Next, write statements that answer these two questions:

 #.
-Does value `'w'` occur in both arrays (display true/false)?
+Does value `'w'` occur in both arrays?
+Display the answer, true/false.
 #.
 What is the first value that occurs in both arrays, searching from left to right?
 If none is found, display `no match`.

 After completing these two problems, make sure the program answers these questions correctly.
 The expected results are: